$\sqrt{\log t}$-superdiffusivity for a Brownian particle in the curl of the 2d GFF: Introduction

 To put the model and the result into context, let us observe first that the vector field $\omega$ is divergence-free and that its law is translation-invariant and ergodic.
-Brownian diffusions in divergence-free vector fields have been introduced in the physics and mathematics literature as a (toy) model for a tracer particle evolving in an incompressible turbulent flow.
-If the energy spectrum of the vector field (i.e. the Fourier transform $e(p)$ of the trace of the covariance matrix $R(x-y)=\{\mathbb E(\omega_a(x)\omega_b(y))\}_{a,b\le d}$, with $d$ the space dimension) satisfies the integrability condition\footnote{The integral in the l.h.s. is known as ``P\'eclet number'' \cite{komorowski2012fluctuations}.}

-the behaviour of the particle is known to be diffusive on large scales \cite{komorowski2001homogenization,komorowski2012fluctuations} (see also \cite{kozma2017central,toth2018quenched} for analogous results obtained, via different methods, in the discrete setting of random walks in divergence-free random environments).
+Brownian diffusions in ergodic, divergence-free vector fields have been introduced in the physics and mathematics literature as a (toy) model for a tracer particle evolving in an incompressible turbulent flow.
+If the energy spectrum of the vector field (i.e. the Fourier transform $e(p)$ of the trace of the covariance matrix $R(x-y)=\{\mathbb E(\omega_a(x)\omega_b(y))\}_{a,b\le d}$, with $d$ the space dimension) satisfies the integrability condition\footnote{The integral in the l.h.s. is known as ``P\'eclet number'' \cite{komorowski2012fluctuations}.} \begin{equ} \int_{\mathbb R^d} \frac{e(p)}{|p|^2}\dd p<\infty, \end{equ} the behaviour of the particle is known to be diffusive on large scales \cite{komorowski2001homogenization,komorowski2012fluctuations} (see also \cite{kozma2017central,toth2018quenched} for analogous results obtained, via different methods, in the discrete setting of random walks in divergence-free random environments).
 In the robustly superdiffusive case, where the integral in \eqref{eq:integra} has a power-law divergence for small $p$, it turns out that $\mathbf E[|X(t)|^2]$ grows like $t^{\nu}$ for some $\nu>1$ \cite{komorowski2002superdiffusive}.
 The case under consideration in this work instead, where $d=2$ and $\omega$ is the curl of the GFF, is precisely at the boundary between the diffusive and the super-diffusive case: $e(p)$ is essentially constant for $p$ small, the integral \eqref{eq:integra} diverges logarithmically at small momenta and logarithmic corrections to diffusivity are expected.